-- Gradually increase your intake of fiber-rich foods such as fruits, vegetables, and whole grains. - Drink 8 or more 8 oz. glasses of fluids each day. - Stay as active as you can. - Consider drinking prune juice each day. - Take a stool softener or laxative as instructed by your provider.
+- Gradually increase your intake of fiber-rich foods such as fruits, vegetables, and whole grains. - Drink 8 or more 8 oz. glasses of fluids each day. - Stay as active as you can. - Consider drinking prune juice each day. - Consider taking a stool softener or laxative.
 Many of these are available over-the-counter at your local store.
 If you have questions, ask your doctor or pharmacist.